connnolly/nats-websocket-todos-spa/README.md

 # Single-Page TODO List App with NATS over WebSockets

-A single-page application designed to introduce and demonstrate key concepts of NATS to developers new to NATS and Synadia Cloud.
+A single-page application designed to introduce and demonstrate basic NATS concepts to developers new to NATS and Synadia Cloud.
 This app showcases how to leverage NATS for real-time communication, message publishing, and subscription handling within a simple but practical/concrete application.

 ## Features
 _rewrite this_